Sales and use tax in California

 The impact of Fulfillment by Amazon (FBA) on sales and use tax

 If you’re an active Amazon seller and you use Fulfillment by Amazon (FBA), you need to know where your inventory is stored and if its presence in a state will trigger nexus.
-The Avalara TrustFile FBA Inventory Report can help demystify FBA shipping and storage patterns.
+Avalara TrustFile includes an FBA inventory report to help demystify FBA shipping and storage patterns.
 FBA sellers can also download an Inventory Event Detail Report from Amazon Seller Central to identify inventory stored in California.

 If you sell taxable goods to California residents and have inventory stored in the state, you likely have nexus and an obligation to collect and remit tax.
-We recommend you work with a tax professional to determine whether you have California nexus.
-The team at Avalara Professional Services can help get you started.
+To begin to understand your unique nexus obligations, check out our free economic nexus tool or consult with a trusted tax advisor.

 Sourcing sales tax in California: which rate to collect

 In some states, sales tax rates, rules, and regulations are based on the location of the seller and the origin of the sale (origin-based sourcing).
 In others, sales tax is based on the location of the buyer and the destination of the sale (destination-based sourcing).
 California does a little of each.